jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-who has been following the MOVEit vulnerability and other zero\-day exploits that were leveraged by Ransomware and Extortion\-related threat actors.This was the sort of result we were expecting in the 2023 DBIR when we analyzed the impact of the Log4j vulnerabilities.
+who has been following the MOVEit vulnerability and other zero\-day exploits that were leveraged by Ransomware and Extortion\-related threat actors.
+This was the sort of result we were expecting in the 2023 DBIR when we analyzed the impact of the Log4j vulnerabilities.
 That anticipated worst